We believe you should spend your time engineering medical devices, not on their endless documentation...

 Since you can capture all design input and output in one place and because all the traceability is maintained automatically, you know immediately

 what is still to do and what impact changes will have.

 The V-Model is outdated

-While it explains nicely what needs to be done and how it should be documented, it is not how modern teams work:
+While it explains what needs to be done and how it should be documented, it is not how modern teams work.

-there is just no time to work accordingly.
+there is just no time to work with the V-Model approach.

 Document-based requirement engineering is outdated

-For the above reasons it does not make sense to have one or very few people updating big documents like structures during the project.
+For the above reasons it does not make sense to have a small dedicated team updating big documents.

 Requirement engineering in modern environments is a collaborative effort.

 Team members need to know immediately if something changed, why it changed and fix issues while they are working on the design itself.